-Preparing an extraction schema is one of the most important tasks you need to do when configuring Rossum.
-You have a lot to define, including the names and formats of data fields you want to extract, necessary value constraints, and, if you’re using them, enum options.
-To configure your account, you can use the API or the elisctl command line tool, or you can choose the easiest option: you can edit the settings directly using the Rossum app user interface.
+Preparing an Extraction schema is one of the most important tasks you need to do when configuring Rossum.
+You have a lot to define, including the names and formats of Data fields you want to extract, necessary value constraints, and, if you’re using them, enum options.

-To open it, go to the Workspaces & Queues settings screen and select a queue, then click on the “Edit schema” button in the upper right corner:
+In order to correctly configure the Data fields, go to the Workspaces & Queues settings screen and select a Queue, then click on the “Edit schema” button in the upper right corner:

 Using this editor, you can do all the extraction schema configuration: add custom fields, change label names, edit field types and formatting, and do other similar changes to any field attribute.

-Once you’re finished your updates, you can save your extraction schema so that Rossum applies it to your selected queue and you can start using it for extraction.
+Once you’re finished your updates, you can save your Extraction schema so that Rossum applies the updates to your selected Queue and you can start using it for extraction.
 You also have the option of discarding your new changes and resuming your updates from the previously saved version.